sudarshan-jha/pywhatsapp/README.md

 ## Steps to do before runnning Program
     • Intsall required module
  	• Login in whatsapp web
- 	• Add timer 2min ahead as time needed to open whatsapp can vary ccording to your net speeed
+ 	• Add timer 2min ahead as time needed to open whatsapp can vary according to your net speed

  ## Improvents
  	• Can be converted into exe file to distribute